RedisGears/RedisGears/docs/function_advance_topics.md

 ## Library Configuration

-When writing a library you might want to be able to provide a loading configuration, so that different users can use the same library with slightly different behaviour (without changing the base code).
+When writing a library you might want to provide a loading configuration, so that different users can use the same library with slightly different behaviour (without changing the base code).
 For example, assuming you writing a library that adds `__last_updated__` field to a hash (you can see how it can also be done with [databases triggers](databse_triggers.md)), the code will look like this:

 ```js
 #!js name=lib